-Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
-The provider was aware of and had systems to ensure compliance with the requirements of the Duty of Candour.
+Staff stated that they felt respected, supported and valued.
+They appeared proud to work in the practice.
+They showed openness, honesty and transparency when responding to incidents and complaints.
+They were aware of, and had systems to ensure compliance with, the requirements of the Duty of Candour.

-Staff could raise concerns and were encouraged to do so.
+Staff we spoke with told us that they could raise concerns and were encouraged to do so.
 They had confidence that these would be addressed.